Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-02-win32priorsep.md

 ---
 layout: post
 title: "Win 32 Priority Separation"
-date: 2024-06-02
+date: 2025-06-04
 permalink: /win32priorityseparation/
+header:
+  image_fullwidth: bgheader.png
 ---
 Win32PrioritySeparation is a Windows Registry value that controls how the system prioritizes CPU resources between foreground (active) applications and background services.
 <!--more-->

 This setting essentially affects how thread scheduling works, especially when the system is under load, by influencing quantum lengths and priority boosts.
 This can affect frames and responsiveness in video gaming scenarios.

-Casual Breakdown:
+# Casual Breakdown:

 It's a registry setting in Windows that controls how your computer splits attention between:
 The app you're using right now (foreground)
 Stuff running in the background (like updates, services)

-Why It Matters?
+### Why It Matters?

 This setting tells Windows:
 How long each app gets to use the CPU before switching Whether your current app gets more love (runs faster/smoother)

-How to change it and recommended Values:
+### How to change it and recommended Values:

 In your search bar type and open up the registry editor.
 The value can be located at
 ***HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\PriorityControl***